CenterForSpatialResearch/data_mgmt_tutorials/text_analysis.md

 Great!
 Now text1_tokens is a list of all of the tokens in our corpus, with the punctuation removed, and all the words in lowercase

 Now we want to know how many words there are in our corpus (how many tokens total).
-Therefore, we want to ask, what is the length of that list of words.
+Therefore, we want to ask, what is the length of our list of words.
 Python has a built-in 'len' function that allows you to find out the length of anything.
-Pass it a list (as we will), and it will tell you how many items are in the list.
+Pass it a list, and it will tell you how many items are in the list.
 Pass it a string, and it will tell you how many characters in the string.
 Pass it a dictionary, it returns how many entries are in the dictionary, etc. In the next cell, type:

 `len(text1_tokens)`